Nebius-Academy/boltz2-mk8s/tutorial.md

 ---

-## 3. Create a cluster and set up a PersistentVolumeClaim
+## 3. Create cluster and set up PersistentVolumeClaim

-In this section, you will create a GPU-enabled Kubernetes cluster in Nebius and set up a shared network filesystem.
-A **PersistentVolumeClaim** (PVC) named `boltz-fs-pvc` will provide persistent storage for all **Boltz-2** jobs, allowing pods to share and retain both the input data (YAMLs, MSAs) and the prediction results across their lifecycle.
+In this section, you will create a GPU-enabled Kubernetes cluster and set up a shared network filesystem.
+A PersistentVolumeClaim (PVC) named `boltz-fs-pvc` will provide persistent storage for all Boltz-2 jobs, allowing pods to share and retain both the input data (YAMLs, MSAs) and the prediction results across their lifecycle.

 ### Set up variables for cluster configuration